katharostech/bevy_retrograde/README.md

 We have just made a major update.
 This update removed ~75% of Bevy Retro ( that’s good! ) by updating to Bevy 0.7, and:

  - Replacing our custom renderer with Bevy’s
- - Replacing our custom map laoder with [`bevy_ecs_ldtk`][__link2]
+ - Replacing our custom map loader with [`bevy_ecs_ldtk`][__link2]
  - Replacing our custom [RAUI][__link3] UI renderer with [`bevy_egui`][__link4]

 Now Bevy Retrograde mostly includes some existing libraries and provides small utilities on top such as the 9-patch style UI addtions for egui.

-Since it’s been so long since our last we want to get another release out soon, just to get everything working again on top of the latest crates.
-We are just wating on a [tilemap rendering fix][__link5] to get merged before we publish an `0.3.0` release.
+Since it’s been so long since our last update we want to get another release out soon, just to get everything working again on top of the latest crates.
+We are just waiting on a [tilemap rendering fix][__link5] to get merged before we publish an `0.3.0` release.

-After that we plan to re-visit what extra features we might want, such as an easier way to setup to 2D camera, and a save data system, and we will look at polishing our integrations and utilities where appropriate.
+After that we plan to re-visit what extra features we might want, such as an easier way to setup the 2D camera, and a save data system, and we will look at polishing our integrations and utilities where appropriate.

 See also [Supported Bevy Version](#supported-bevy-version) below.